fabandmina/fabandmina.github.io/content/_index.en.md

 ---

 # Fab and Mina: Travel with us
+Welcome!

 {{< param introduction >}}
+We are happy to share our experience with you.
+Hopefully it will give you new ideas that will make a positive impact in your life, and inspire you to take up on new challenges.
 #
-Our next project is to cross Eurasia by tandem bicycle from West to East.
+Our next project is to cross Eurasia by tandem bicycle from Portugal to Japan.
 It will take about two years and 25,000 km.

 {{< last-article >}}